hbuell6/adventure/README.md

 Playing again:

 After you have completed one ending, the game will ask if you want to play again.
-Typing anything other than 'Y', 'y', 'yes', 'yeah', 'yep', or any word containing a 'y' will exit the game.
-Typing a y-containing word will start you back in the first cell, skipping the intro screen.
+Typing anything other than 'Y', 'y', 'yes', 'yeah', 'yep', etc. will exit the game.
+Typing a word beginning with 'y' will start you back in the first cell, skipping the intro screen.

 Starting the game: